New research shows 25-30% of couples who attend relationship counselling fail.

 - Relationship counselling has a stigma in Australia.
 Unfortunately, there is still a stigma in Australia around seeking professional support for relationship issues.
 Many people believe that going to counselling for your relationship is a sign that the relationship is broken and can’t be fixed.
 The research showed that only one in five couples seek professional help even when there are significant relationship issues.

 More evidence that many Australians don’t value relationship counselling was confirmed when the Federal Government cancelled the relationship counselling vouchers as part of the Stronger Relationships trial in February 2015, due to a lack of interest.
-Only 4,200 couples applied for the assistance out of the 100,000 vouchers that were available.
+Only 4,200 couples applied for assistance out of the 100,000 vouchers that were available.

 So what can we make of all this?